We all know those days, the ones when our brain feels like cotton wool and productivity is zero.

 The issue comes when you’ve lost it for so long that you might not find it again.
 That’s when you may need to re-evaluate the situation. (see point 5).

 A half-hearted effort can be ok.
 Not everything requires every ounce of your soul, despite what we are told.
-In fact, I wrote this blog during a half ….. erm, who am I kidding?! ….. quarter-hearted workout.
+In fact, I wrote this blog in between exercises of a half ….. erm, who am I kidding?! ….. quarter-hearted workout.

 “It will pass” is one of my favourite sayings.
 Knowing that any bad situation will always pass.
 My team and I came up with this when we rowed across the Atlantic Ocean.

 When you are feeling rubbish, chances are your mojo has gone for a wander to find its mojo.
-Know that it will come back in its own time and when it does, you will have even more pazazz.
+Know that it will return in its own time and when it does, you will have even more pazazz.

 Being on ‘top form’ every day is not possible.